 Keep in mind that everyone’s experience can vary based on a few key factors.
 For example, two weed vaporizers set to the same temperature can sometimes produce a different type of vapor.
-Additionally, each strain contains different levels of terpenes and cannabinoids, which contribute to their smell, taste and effects.
+Additionally, each strain contains different levels of terpenes and cannabinoids, which contribute to their smell, taste, and effects.
 These organic compounds volatilize at various temperatures and will alter the experience.

 The vapor will also be much cooler, and less harsh on the throat, so you probably won’t cough as much.
-The possible side effects like paranoia, red eyes and cotton mouth will be less severe.
+The possible side effects like paranoia, red eyes, and cotton mouth will be less severe.
 If you’re a wake and baker, low temp vaping can give you the feeling you want, without burning you out for the day.
 This is also the ideal setting for newcomers and lightweights who don’t want to get too intoxicated.

 The psychoactive effects will be noticeably stronger at these temperatures mostly because more THC is being volatilized.
-It can be relaxing, euphoric and put you in a meditative state without feeling drowsy.
+It can be relaxing and euphoric and put you in a meditative state without feeling drowsy.
 This temp range is an excellent middle ground for the best of both worlds between effects and flavor.

-Terpenes: limonene, terpinolene, linalool, humulene
+Terpenes: d-limonene, terpinolene, linalool, humulene

 Cannabinoids: Δ8THC, Δ9THC, CBD, CBN, CBG, CBC, THCa, CBDa

 For maximum cannabinoid extraction, this is the range to be in.
 The vapor will be hotter and less flavorful, but you will feel the strongest psychotropic effects.
-This range is best suited for night time sessions because of its ability to induce lethargy, also called the dreaded “couch-lock”.
+This range is best suited for nighttime sessions because of its ability to induce lethargy, also called the dreaded “couch lock”.
 The activation of compounds THCv and humulene can actually suppress appetite and prolong the inevitable munchies.